It is possible to adjust quota limits during field directly from the "Quotas" tab in the Field Report.

-For an overview of the quota tab in Field Report, click here.
+For an overview of the "Quotas" tab, click here.

 Hard quotas are an exact number or limit of respondents for your survey.

-To edit your quotas in the Field Report, click on "Edit Quotas" in the top right corner of the quota screen.
+To edit hard quotas in the Field Report, click on "Edit Quotas" in the top right corner of the quota screen:

-The editable quotas will be outlined with dotted blue lines.
-Simply click on the numbers you want to edit, type in your edits and click save.
+Editable quotas will be marked with a small pencil icon.
+Click the pencil for the quota you want to edit, type in your edits and click "Save".

 Editing soft quotas follows the exact same process as shown above, except instead of editing one number you can enter a range of numbers.